 In Sicily, pizza and sfincione were popular by the mid-19th century.
-It is likely that sfincione evolved from the much older focaccia and sfincione evolved into what we today call Sicilian-style pizza in the United States.
+It is likely that sfincione evolved from the much older focaccia, Italian yeast bread that is baked in a flat sheet pan.
+Then sfincione evolved into what we today call Sicilian-style pizza in the United States.

 Sicilian-style pizza was brought to the United States by Sicilian immigrants.
-Italian bakeries in New York City would have had access to cheap mozzarella because of New York State's dairy cow industry in the early 20th century, so they probably began to top their Sicilian sfinciones with mozzarella.
+The addition of mozzarella was most likely due to the fact that Italian bakeries in New York City would have had access to cheap mozzarella due to New York State's dairy cow industry in the early 20th century.
 Soon, the term pizza began to encompass any type of bread-crust topped with sauce and cheese.

 The sauce is covered with breadcrumbs and grated caciocavallo cheese and then baked in a hot oven.
 The spongy dough will soak up the olive oil at the bottom of the pan and create a crispy, charred bottom, while the middle will remain soft and spongy.

-For New York-style Sicilian pizza, use the same kind of spongy dough pressed into a well-oiled square baking pan, but top with tomato sauce and mozzarella cheese, preferably fresh.
+For New York-style Sicilian pizza, the same kind of spongy dough is pressed into a well-oiled square baking pan but topped with tomato sauce and mozzarella cheese, preferably fresh.